Creating a safe space to explore identity and embrace authenticity with compassion and understanding to be the best version of yourself!

 Welcome.

 My approach is rooted in collaborative, client-centered therapy.
-I believe every person brings their own unique life experiences and perspectives, which we will explore together to gain clarity and focus on becoming the best version of ourselves.
+I believe that every person brings their own unique life experiences and perspectives, which we will explore together to gain clarity and focus on becoming the best version of ourselves.